 Extreme-right populism ended up governing with the extreme-left populism.

-It was the pinnacle of the achievement, the exact raison d’être of populism.
+It was the pinnacle of the achievement of populism, its the exact raison d’être.

 Yet, in this chaos, someone seemed to have achieved the impossible.

 In France, Emmanuel Macron managed to assemble both the right and the left in the center and to govern with everyone.

 Doing so, he dynamited both the traditional right and the left parties.